ID the end-goal from the start

-For example, if you’re seeking a client-facing sales professional, you’ll want to identify candidates that are friendly, extroverted, and slightly combative – “killer instinct” being a large part of a salesperson’s success.
+For example, if you’re seeking a client-facing sales professional, you’ll want to identify candidates who are friendly, extroverted, and slightly combative – “killer instinct” is a large part of a salesperson’s success.

 For a more introverted role, i.e. something that’s predominantly desk-based and reliant on specialist knowledge, these qualities will be less important – and you’ll want to examine other areas.

 With the dream candidate profile in mind, you can then design your assessment day activities to ensure that you test the desired skills and personality traits for the vacant position.